Chapter 1:

 "Cause I've been here all week.
 They've always left this container alone.
 Now leave.
 I see that look; you probably think I'm just some freak."

-Zephyr sighed and shook his head.
+Zephyr sighed and shook his head at the comment.

 "No idea where that last part came from, but listen, kid.
 You need to find a new place.
 I'm serious."